top of page

 Who can guide ?

-Any Open Water Instructor who is also a certified cave diver can claim being a guide, and if this may be true, it is obviously a better choice to rely on a highly trained professional who knows the area extensively.
-There are many operators, more or less legal and/or qualified in the area.
-Prices can vary greatly and the offers are seemingly same.
-By choosing your operator, the level of training of your guide as well as its experience should be your primary concern.
+Any local Open Water Instructor who is also a certified cave diver can claim to be a guide.
+However, it's obviously better to rely on a highly trained professional who knows the area extensively.
+There are many operators in the area, with varying levels of legality and qualification.
+Prices can vary greatly, and the offers may seem similar.
+When choosing your operator, the level of training and experience of your guide should be your primary concern.

 What is the guide/client ratio ?